Manuscript consultations & Coaching

 One-on-one coaching sessions (these are typically one hour every week, or every other week).

 Read first 50 pages of manuscript (plus an outline) and provide feedback.

 All publishing business questions.
 I have helped many authors find the right agent, including assisting with the initial search, and crafting the query letter.

 Sierra Nevada College

+If you have any questions about the program, I strongly encourage you to contact me.
 More information can be found on the program's website HERE.

 Tara Conklin, author of the NYT Bestseller The House Girl